Vanss472/junior-frontend-challenges/README.md

 ## List

 - 4 blocks: Place 4 ```<div>``` elements in every corner of the page.

 ![Demo](images/4corners.jpg)

-- Create a Section: With a Section Title, Image, desciption and link field.
+- Create a Section: With a Section Title, Image, description and link field.
 Extra point here if you think about Accessibility.

 ![Demo Section](images/sectionTitle.jpg)

-- Create a Carousel: Full width responsive image slider using vanilla JS.
+- Create a Carousel: Full-width responsive image slider using vanilla JS.

 		- The image slider should loop infinitely
 		- The image slider should auto play, unless hovered by user